 With the transition to new academic standards, MDE is developing the Alternate MCA, a redesigned alternate assessment that will replace the MTAS.
-The timeline for the first administration of the Science Alternate MCA is school year 2024-25, Reading Alternate MCA is school year 2025-26, and Mathematics Alternate MCA is still to be determined based on the standards revision schedule.
-In preparation for the new assessments, tasks will be field tested in both science and reading.
-New for 2022-23: The field testing for reading is new for this year.
+The timeline for the first administration of the Science Alternate MCA is school year 2024-25, Reading Alternate MCA is school year 2025-26, and Mathematics Alternate MCA is anticipated in school year 2027-28.
+In preparation for the new assessments, tasks will be field tested in both science and reading this year.

-Details on differences in administration as a result of these assessment changes will be called out throughout the manual in sections labeled "MTAS Tasks 10-15".
-See examples of these task formats in Appendix C and Appendix D. Full examples of these task formats and test materials are also available on PearsonAccess Next (http://minnesota.pearsonaccessnext.com) under Preparing for Testing > Item Samplers > View MTAS Item Samplers.
+Details on differences in administration as a result of these assessment changes will be called out throughout the manual in sections labeled "MTAS Tasks 10-15.
+Full examples of similar Alternate MCA task formats and test materials are available on PearsonAccess Next under Preparing for Testing > Student Readiness Tools > View MTAS Released Questions.